ellenle26/hom-fe/README.md

 - As owner, you can:
   + do same as normal user.
   + have your own page to:
-    . change a user to staff or co-owner and vice versa.
+    . change a user to staff or co-owner and vice versa.<br/>
     .
 Add/Edit room.
     .
 See how many days each room was booked in 1 month.
     .
 See all bookings and confirm payment received.